 The relationships you allow yourself to keep cannot and should not attack your inner peace.
 Anything that confuses you or clouds your ability to discern what God wants for you is a warning from the Lord.
-It may mean that it’s time to reassess yourself, what's happening, and who you're connected to.
-No person or thing should confuse you so much that your emotional and mental state is unstable.
+It may mean that it’s time to reassess yourself, what's happening, and those you're connected to.
+No person or thing should confuse you so much that your emotional and mental state is shaken.

 5| Trust the Blunt People

 I tend to tell people that I love blunt people and that I love honesty.
 I allow it, and I don't regret doing so.
 People who are willing to call you out (in love), explain to you why you could be wrong, and are willing to give you a wake call are my favorite type people.
 I don't need sugar coating of any kind (I'm trying to watch my glucose levels over here💁🏾♀️).
 Treasure anyone who loves you enough that they are willing to sacrifice the status of your relationship with them for your emotional and mental health.
 That’s love to me!

 Be brave and courageous enough to tell people you love them.
 Don't let your pride or insecurity get the best of you.
 Be brave enough, however, to allow the wrong people to exit the door of your personal life.
 You can love people and care for them...from a distance!
 You can continue to show people unconditional love from afar.
 Sometimes that's the best way to care for that person and yourself.

 7| Trust Who You Are in Christ and What the Lord Is Creating in You